XanderC94/GW2StackLauncher/README.md

     so that they can be easily updated for everyone.

 * Q: Why a JVM-based language?
-    * A: I've chosen Kotlin (sorry Scala, next time) for 3 main reasons:
+    * A: I've chosen Kotlin (sorry Scala, next time) for 2 main reasons:
-        * (A) I haven't used in a long time and it is essentially Java on steroids
+        * (A) I haven't used it in a long time and it is essentially Java on steroids
         * (B) JVM-based languages are multi platform without much headache as using C++.
         This way even player that play GW2 on Mac may take advantage of this.
-        Maybe on Linux as well but maybe needs some check-up being completely sure, so be my guest to test
+        Maybe on Linux users as well but it needs some check-up before being completely sure, so be my guest to test it.

 For everything else check the source code available.